FAQs

 Yes.

-Vanderbilt Estates Dix Hills is consistent with and encouraged by the Horizons 2020 Comprehensive Plan for Development.
-Chapter 9 of the Horizons 2020 Comprehensive Plan is dedicated to housing needs in the Town of Huntington and provides.
+Vanderbilt Estates Dix Hills is consistent with the goals encouraged by the Horizons 2020 Comprehensive Plan for Development.
+Chapter 9 of the Horizons 2020 Comprehensive Plan is dedicated to housing needs in the Town of Huntington.
 The plan can be found here.

 Yes.